How learning a new language helps brain development? What happens to your brain when you learn a new language? Here...

 Unfortunately, there’s no straight answer.
 It depends on whether you’re focusing on learning US English or British English.

 ‘I couldn’t care less’ is the UK version that emerged first and makes the most sense, logically speaking.
 After all, if you care so little for something, you literally couldn’t care less.

-This version travelled to the US, yet in the 1960s, the new version emerged; ‘I could care less’.
+This version traveled to the US, yet in the 1960s, the new version emerged; ‘I could care less’.
 This version has stuck in the US whilst the original British version is solely used there.
 Verdict?
-Decide whether you’re learning US or British English and stick to that version!
+Decide whether you’re learning the US or British English and stick to that version!

 UK: “I couldn’t care less if they landed the project.
 I’d rather not work with them.”

 US: “It was obvious that the management could care less about their employees.”